-The Research Officers will be expected to apply quantitative methods to a range of social care and mental health data to enhance evidence available for policy and practice evaluation of care systems.
-The role will involve extracting, manipulating and analysing quantitative data using different statistical and econometric modelling methods, contributing to the drafting of project reports and papers and to the dissemination of findings to a range of stakeholders, including funders, policy analysts and other academics.
-The Research Officers will also undertake a range of desk and field based activities, including carrying out evidence reviews and other background research activities.
+Across these roles, the Research Officers will be involved in extracting, manipulating and analysing quantitative data using different statistical and econometric modelling methods, contributing to the drafting of project reports and papers and to the dissemination of findings to a range of stakeholders, including funders, policy analysts and other academics.
+The Research Officers will also undertake a range of desk and field-based activities, including carrying out evidence reviews and other background research activities.